 Apprentices work side by side with Juliette to learn skills related to medicinal plant propagation and cultivation, organic gardening and permaculture, ethical wildcrafting, medicine making, plant identification, formulation, clinical assessment skills, food as medicine, and more.
 Curriculum is tailored to the individual interests and needs of each year’s apprentices, to ensure that they get the most out of their experience.

-There are several required tools for the program, which are necessary for harvesting, wild-crafting, and making herbal medicine.
+Materials There are several required tools for the program, which are necessary for harvesting, wild-crafting, and making herbal medicine.
+Medicine-making tools and supplies are recommended as well, so you can make the most of your learning.
 There are also recommended books to enhance the learning experience, but they are not required as each apprentice’s learning is tied to their own personal interests.

-For apprentices who are traveling from a distance to study, we offer a beautiful primitive campsite in our forest if you need a place to stay the night before your workday; this is especially helpful on workshop weekends, when you may be here three days in a row.
-We also offer students 20% discount on our Air BnB suite, and there are many other similar options in the area.
+Lodging For apprentices who are traveling from a distance to study, we offer a beautiful primitive campsite in our forest free of charge if you need a place to stay the night before your workday; this is especially helpful on course weekends, when you may be here three days in a row.
+We also offer students a discount on our Air BnB suite, and there are many other similar options in the area.

 What are this year’s projects?
 Apprentices will help tend our new energetic herb garden (started last season), nurture our forest botanical sanctuary, and revitalize our cottage garden (medicinal spin on a traditional favorite), among other ongoing projects.
 We will make medicine from our forest, field, and gardens, and take wild-crafting adventures out into the world.
 We will do food-as-medicine projects, discuss clinical skills, energetics, formulation, permaculture…what are you interested in?
 2015 was our first full year at our new farm, so this is an opportunity to be part of the process.
 If you’re interested in learning about starting woodland gardens, growing at-risk medicinals from seed in our botanical sanctuary, permaculture techniques for starting new perennial gardens, and things like that then this is a good program for you.
 We will still cover our usual material as listed above, and don’t worry—there will be plenty of opportunities for medicine-making and lots of take-home goodies.
 If you’d rather learn in well-established gardens, try back in a few years!

 Applications, Deadlines, & Fees Applications are available below.
-An application deposit of $100 to hold your place is due with your completed application (applied to tuition if you are accepted).
-Applications will be reviewed and followed by a phone or in-person interview.
+An application deposit of $100 to hold your place is due with your completed application (applied to tuition if you are accepted, refunded if you are not).
+Applications will be reviewed and followed by a phone interview to ensure our perspectives are a good match.
 Application deposits are fully refundable up to the application deadline.
 Your deposit will be refunded if you are not chosen for the apprenticeship.
 The remainder of the fee is due by the beginning of the program.
-Payment plans are available, additional work-trade is not, as the program is already heavily discounted for the work component.
+Payment plans are available, but additional work-trade is not, as the program is already heavily discounted for the work component.

-Traditional weekly program: Tuition $1900, price includes a work-trade component ($1800 owed after application deposit)
+Traditional Program: Tuition $1900, price includes a work-trade component ($1800 owed after application deposit)

 If you have questions or want more information, email us.
 We love to hear from you.